jmercouris/networkt/source/scrapet/README.rst

 Filter 2
 --------------------------------------------------------------------------------
-This filter concerns itself if we are interested in the content of someone's tweets.
+This filter concerns itself if we are interested in the content of someone's Tweets.
 After the following steps we evaluate a set of criteria.

 #.
-Collect the last 200 tweets of every individual in the
+Collect the last 200 Tweets of every individual in the
    follower's (F) egocentric network.

-From our networks, we consider which user's tweets are interesting based on:
+From our networks, we consider which user's Tweets are interesting based on:
 ********************************************************************************
 - If they are a verified user (automatically labeled as filter 2)
-- If they tweet frequently enough (accounts with less than 50 total tweets are not considered)
+- If they Tweet frequently enough (accounts with less than 50 total Tweets are not considered)
 - If they have a valid follower to friend ratio
 - If they avoid repeating themselves over 50% of the time